Corona Virus - Covid 19.

 Details of of the latest government information on the Corona Virus - Covid 19 have been reproduced

-here with the permission of AFPOP who provided this update.
+below with the permission of AFPOP who provided this update.

-Please understand that it is better for the ASB to be seen to be acting responsibly than to be stopped by the GNR and asked what we are doing breaking the rules.
+Please understand that it is better for the ASB to be seen to be acting responsibly in these difficult times.

 Normal service will be resumed as soon as possible.